15 Unique Things To Do in Sao Vicente, Cape Verde

 I had the same issue when I was in Mindelo.
 The non-international shops seemed really hidden and secluded.
 It took me more than one month to get familiar with them and find the best small shops in Sao Vicente!

-Visiting small shops is a great way of supporting the local community.
+Visiting small shops is a great way of supporting the local community!
 That’s why I strongly recommend spending some of your money here.
-On top, you’ll get a unique souvenir from Cape Verde as they boast a unique offer of goods!
+On top, you’ll get a unique souvenir from Cape Verde as they boast a large offer of goods!